alexthemaster/moonlight/tutorials/creatingEvents.md

-# Creating Events

-An [event](./Event.html) is pretty easy to create!
+An event is pretty easy to create!
 Just place a file wherever in your `events` folder and use the following syntax:

 ```js
 const { Event } = require('@penfoldium/moonlight');